 In Spring 2006, hundreds of thousands of immigrants’ rights activists marched in cities across the United States to protest Congressional legislation intended to increase the criminalization and deportation of “undocumented” immigrants.
 The protests began in March of that year and lasted until May, and focused the mainstream media’s attention on immigrant rights.

 On Monday, April 10, 2006, the largest number of people gathered in over 100 cities in the United States to protest the proposed anti-immigrant legislation.
-Hundreds of newspapers covered the protests.
-The following day, the New York Times reported from the Washington, DC, rally:
+Ultimately, the bill that sparked the protests that year passed in the House but failed in the Senate.

 Two other significant days over the course of the Spring protests were March 25 and May 1.
 On March 25, the largest single-city protest occurred in Los Angeles with estimated 500,000-1.5 million people.
 May 1 was the “Day Without Immigrants” or the “Great American Boycott.”
 On that day in May, pro-immigrant activist groups organized people to skip school, work, and not purchase goods from American companies in order to show non-immigrants the presence and power of immigrants living in the United States.

 Find lessons and other resources below to teach outside the textbook about immigration.